-It can be said that the work of genealogy is a work of self and family discovery.
+It can be said that genealogy is a work of self and family discovery.

-As you do your genealogy, you will discover more about your family and even discover some relatives you did not even know.
+As you do your genealogy, you will discover more about your family and some relatives you did not know.

-If you are going to sum up the purpose of genealogy, I will sum it up as the ability to learn more about yourself as you learn about your own ancestors.
-The more you discover your ancestors, the more you will also discover about yourself.
+If you are going, to sum up the purpose of genealogy, I will sum it up as the ability to learn more about yourself as you learn about your ancestors.
+The more you discover your ancestors, the more you will discover about yourself.

-I have a great grandfather Lewis Bookwalter.
-In the mid-1920s, when he was in his 80s, his wife had died.
+I have a great-grandfather, Lewis Bookwalter.
+In the mid-1920s, when he was in his 80s, his wife died.
 He decided to travel and take on a new adventure.
-His daughter, my grandmother, Ruth, lived in Peking (Beijing) China with my grandfather and aunt and uncle.
-Grandfather Lewis also had another daughter Lulu who is working in Ceylon or present-day Sri Lanka.
-Great Grandfather Lewis left a comfortable home in America and traveled by ship to China to visit his daughter Ruth and her family.
+His daughter, my grandmother, Ruth, lived in Peking (Beijing), China, with my grandfather, aunt, and uncle.
+Grandfather Lewis also had another daughter, Lulu working in Ceylon or present-day Sri Lanka.
+Great-Grandfather Lewis left a comfortable home in America and traveled by ship to China to visit his daughter Ruth and her family.

 I am not sure what Manila was like in the late 1920s.
 But I do know it is certainly not like the Manila we know today.

 I have spent most of my life living and working overseas.
-This means I am an ex-pat as I am living away from my own country – America.
-So I know a bit about what it means to leave your homeland, leave your family, and live in an unfamiliar country or place.
+This means I am an ex-pat living away from my country – America.
+So I know a bit about leaving your homeland and family and living in an unfamiliar country or place.

 I learned a bit about my great grandfather Lewis Bookwalter; I also learned about myself.
 I learn that maybe what I am doing by living overseas is not so unusual for my family.
-Since my ancestors who have also gone before me also took a similar route in life.
+Since my ancestors, who had also gone before me, also took a similar route in life.

-As you do your genealogy research, you not discover about your family but also about yourself.
+As you do your genealogy research, you discover not about your family but also yourself.
 Genealogy helps you know where you are from and helps you discover who you are.

 Genealogy Helps Unites Families